CokeStudios/dls-ocr/README.md

 Edit params, run ```dls_player_data.py```.

 When a GUI pops out, check highlighted entries first!
+They have a high probability to be wrong!

-Then check other entries and click "Submit".
+Then check other entries (often correct) and click "Submit".